vimkim/cubrid-logtopbind-rs/README.md

-# CUBRID Log Analysis Tool
+# CUBRID Log Analysis Tool : logtopbind-rs

 A high-performance tool for analyzing CUBRID broker logs, converting them into human-readable format and storing them in SQLite for easy querying and analysis.